fahmih678/catat-meter-api/docs/ERROR_ANALYSIS_AND_FIXES.md

 ### **Before Fix:**
 - ❌ 7 errors in MeterService.php
-- ❌ 5 errors in MeterRecordService.php
+- ❌ 5 errors in MeterReadingService.php
 - ❌ Total: 12 compilation errors

 ### **After Fix:**
 - ✅ 0 errors in MeterService.php
-- ✅ 0 errors in MeterRecordService.php
+- ✅ 0 errors in MeterReadingService.php
 - ✅ 0 errors in Controllers
 - ✅ 0 errors in Repositories
 - ✅ All 70 routes still registered correctly